DS202-at-ISU/ds2020-lab-3-ds2020-lab3-team-6/README.md

 Extract from the data below two data sets in long form `deaths` and `returns`

+Get the data into a format where the five columns for Death\[1-5\] are replaced by two columns: Time, and Death.
+Time should be a number between 1 and 5 (look into the function `parse_number`); Death is a categorical variables with values “yes”, “no” and ““.
+Call the resulting data set `deaths`.

 ``` r
 av <- read.csv("https://raw.githubusercontent.com/fivethirtyeight/data/master/avengers/avengers.csv", stringsAsFactors = FALSE)